 Caprese Salad Video

-There’s a reason why everyone is obsessed with “Caprese” everything, even Caprese Skewers served as an appetizer!
-It’s fresh, healthy, flavorful, and perfect as a light summer lunch.
-Watch the video to see how we make this super-easy summer salad.
+There’s a reason everyone loves “Caprese” everything, from this salad to Caprese Skewers, Caprese Pasta Salad and my Italian Sandwich.
+It’s fresh, colorful, flavorful, and perfect as a light meal for a summer lunch or side dish.
+Watch the video to see how easy it is to layer and serve this beautiful summer salad.

-Just like our popular Cucumber Tomato Salad and Panzanella Salad, this Caprese Salad should is on our regular menu rotation during tomato season when tomatoes are at their peak in flavor and texture.
+Just like my popular Cucumber Tomato Salad and Panzanella Salad, this Caprese Salad is on my regular menu rotation during tomato season when tomatoes are at their peak in flavor and texture.

 Did You Know?

-The colors of a Caprese Salad match the Italian flag, which is green, white, and red?
+The colors of Caprese Salad match the Italian flag: green basil, white mozzarella, and red tomatoes.
 Now every time you look at this salad, you’ll think of Italy!

 How to make a caprese salad in layers on a platter with balsamic reduction

-• Tomatoes – In-season summer tomatoes will taste best.
-Beefsteak tomatoes or Heirloom tomatoes are a classic choice.
-If you can’t find them, try halved cherry tomatoes or Campari.
-They should be ripe, but firm.
-Avoid soft and overripe tomatoes, which can get too juicy and mushy once salted.
-If you want to substitute tomatoes, try sliced peaches or a combination of tomatoes and peaches.
+• Best Tomatoes for Caprese Salad – In-season summer tomatoes taste best.
+Beefsteak, heirloom, Roma, Campari, cherry tomatoes, or colorful garden tomatoes all work well.
+Choose tomatoes that are ripe but still firm.
+Avoid very soft or overripe tomatoes, which can get watery and mushy once salted.
+For a fun summer variation, add sliced peaches or use a mix of tomatoes and peaches.

 • Cheese – Fresh whole milk mozzarella is traditional.
-I like to buy it pre-sliced to make the assembly easier.
-You can also use mini mozzarella balls (Bocconcini), or even Burrata like in my Tomato Burrata Salad.
-If you want a dairy-free version, substitute cheese for slices of avocado.
+I like pre-sliced mozzarella for easy assembly.
+You can also use mini mozzarella balls, called bocconcini, or burrata, like in my Tomato Burrata Salad.
+For a dairy-free variation, use sliced avocado.

 • Extra virgin olive oil – this is the easiest way to add a layer of flavor.
 Use the highest quality oil you can get your hands on.
 It really makes a difference!

-• Salt and Pepper – use a flaky sea salt such as Maldon (my favorite!), which adds a bit of crunch, or a kosher salt, plus freshly cracked black pepper.
-Salt really amplifies the flavor of tomatoes, so you’ll want to be generous with the seasoning.
+• Salt and Pepper – use a flaky sea salt such as Maldon (my favorite!), for a bit of crunch, or a kosher salt, plus freshly cracked black pepper.
+Salt really amplifies the flavor of tomatoes.

 Ingredients to make salad with tomatoes, mozzarella, basil, extra virgin olive oil, salt, pepper, and balsamic glaze